PrivacyTools.io

 Is a Chromium-based browser still Google underneath?

-Do I need Tor for everyday use?
+Do I need Tor for everyday browsing?